 6 Find a Support System

 While it’s easy to talk about things with friends, keep in mind that the people you have closest to you may not have the same kinds of stress in their lives that you do.
 One of the best ways to relieve your stress is to talk to someone who understands.
 By sharing what’s on your mind with someone who has gone through similar situations, you’ll be able to get your frustrations and fears out and let them make you feel understood.
 Find a Support System You’ll find that you don’t have to talk about everything with your friends or family, but if you just vent about the stress you’re feeling, you may feel a weight lifted off of your shoulders.
-You may also want to find a counselor, coach, or therapist who is good at helping you come up with plans to better manage your stress.
+You may also want to find a counselor, certified life coach, or therapist who is good at helping you come up with plans to better manage your stress.

 7 Avoid Alcohol